hiun/hiun.github.io/index.md

 Hiun Kim is an ML engineer on the Naver Search team, working on machine learning for search models with vision and language technologies.
 Previously, he was an engineer on the Naver Clova team, where he worked on dialog systems, recommendation models, and generative models for local and e-commerce businesses in the East Asian market.
 Before that, he was an engineer on Naver’s Platform team, focusing on software engineering for web and serving systems.

 He is broadly interested in the topic of 1) machine learned (or symbolic) pattern prediction, 2) and applications of these for varying modalities and human activities (e.g. language, vision, sequences), 3) and leverage it for better information mediation.
-I am also interested in helping cultivate better information.
+He is interested in helping cultivate better information as well.

 Topics include: Machine learning, Natural language processing, and Information retrieval.